Our prosecution guidelines

 The link to Inland Revenue's strategic goals and direction

-Inland Revenue's IR for the future details the Department's strategic direction from 2011.
-It is directed at:
+Inland Revenue's strategic direction is directed at:

 - contributing to the economic and social well-being of New Zealanders by collecting and re-distributing money;